-We have held many “Peru Days” in schools… or schools have ‘adopted’ us for a term or a year, or have linked Peru to a programme of activities in the national curriculum, or have just held a ‘one-off’ charity day in support of us.
-Such awareness raising sessions have been held in a variety of schools, tailored to specific needs.
+Many schools have held ‘Peru’ days … or schools have adopted us for a term or a year, or have linked Peru to a programme of activities in the national curriculum, or have just held a one-off charity day in support of us.
+Such awareness raising sessions have been held in a variety of schools.

 We encourage the children to help to give back to Project Peru through fundraising and donating, and can advise on this.